ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Declaration of generative AI and AI-assisted technologies in the writing process

-During the preparation of this work the author(s) used Yigit Gunsur Elmacioglu in order to increase the readability of the text.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.
+During the preparation of this work, the author Yigit Gunsur Elmacioglu used OpenAI's ChatGPT in order to increase the readability of the text.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.

-\section{Relation between Zernike Polynomials and Jacobi Polynomials}
+\section{Relation between Zernike polynomials and Jacobi polynomials}

-For the special case of $\beta=0$, $x=1-2\rho^2$ and $\alpha=m$, Jacobi Polynomials can be written using Equation \ref{jacobi},
+For the special case of $\beta=0$, $x=1-2\rho^2$ and $\alpha=m$, Jacobi polynomials can be written using Equation \ref{jacobi},